mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step13.md

 `kubectl get pods`{{execute}}

 **NOTE:** *Scaling a deployment using the imperative `kubectl scale` command is not best practice.
-The best practice is to manually edit the deployment manifest file and update replicas field, save it, and run the `kubectl apply -f DEPPLYOMET.YAML` command.
-This way, the deployment manifest file is always the single source of truth.*
+The best practice is to manually edit the deployment manifest file, update the spec.replicas field, save it, and run the `kubectl apply -f DEPPLYOMET.YAML` command.
+This way, the deployment manifest file remains the single source of truth.*